Program(s): Sli Precollege, Sli Undergrad

-All students participating in Summer ARAB 20123 will participate in a four skills proficiency assessment as the final exam for the course.
+All students participating Summer ARAB 10123 will participate in a four skills proficiency assessment as the final exam for the course.
 Students will receive University of Chicago certification describing their language skills in reading, writing, speaking and listening, based on the results of the proficiency assessment.

 Current Grade / Education Level